當期展覽Current Exhibitions

 LABYRINTHUS UNIVERSI: Himalayan Contemporary Art

-This exhibition comprises two parts: Tsherin Sherpa: Cosmos and Identities, and Bhutanese Contemporary Art: Shanti of Healing.
-Together, they present the works of four significant artists from the Himalayan region.
+This exhibition comprises Tsherin Sherpa: Cosmos and Identities—and Bhutanese Contemporary Art: Shanti of Healing, together presenting four significant artists from the Himalayan region.

 才仁・夏爾帕